muratk3n/thirdwave/en/2015/07/mesquita-game-theory.md

 Bruce bd Mesquita (BdM) developed a method to predict how decisions are formed within a group of people, nations, alliances, parliaments so forth.
 It does not matter whether the group has rivalry or consists of generally like-minded actors; the method still works.
+See links at the bottom of the post for the successes.

 The first version of the method took 3 data points per stakeholder to to base further computation on.
 Per issue, these measurements are 1)